kimdesok/DeepPATH/README.md

-# Classification of lung cancer image patches and prediction of gene mutations using deep neural nets
+# Image classification of lung cancers and prediction of their gene mutations using deep neural nets
 ![image](https://user-images.githubusercontent.com/64822593/208830983-7c5d1077-7a3c-4618-85ff-ffc2ce92d5d8.png)

 <br>Pipeline schema for dataset preparation and DL model training related to Aim 1 and 2<br><br>